The Schengen Question, Answered · cbi.vu · The Journal

 Here is the part the headline buries.
 The destinations Vanuatu still reaches are weighted toward exactly the corridor most of our clients actually move through.
 Hong Kong, Singapore, Malaysia, much of Southeast Asia, the wider Asia-Pacific.
 For a Bitcoin holder whose life runs between those hubs, the passport’s reach overlaps their real map almost completely, and the absence of Europe is a line item they never use.
 The question is never “how many flags” in the abstract.
 It is “how many of the flags I personally fly through,” and for a large share of our files that overlap is near total.

 Add the structural features Europe never affected.
 Vanuatu levies zero personal income tax, zero capital gains tax, and zero inheritance tax.
-The file still moves in thirty to sixty days, the fastest serious program in the world.
+The file still moves in thirty to sixty days, one of the fastest established citizenship paths in its class.
 The citizenship is permanent and hereditary.
 None of those four facts changed on 4 February 2025.
-What changed was one continent's entry stamp, and for the right holder that continent was never the reason they were here.
+What changed was one continent’s entry stamp, and for the right holder that continent was never the reason they were here.

 Who should not choose Vanuatu.

-If, on the other hand, your corridor is Asia-Pacific, your priority is a zero-tax jurisdiction across every category, you value speed because a banking or reporting deadline is real, and Europe is a place you visit occasionally rather than live around, then the Schengen loss costs you a visa appointment and nothing structural.
+If, on the other hand, your corridor is Asia-Pacific, your priority is zero personal income tax, zero capital gains tax, and zero inheritance tax, you value speed because a banking or reporting deadline is real, and Europe is a place you visit occasionally rather than live around, then the Schengen loss costs you a visa appointment and nothing structural.
 For that person, and there are more of them than the headline implies, the post-Schengen passport is the same instrument it always was, honestly priced and honestly described.

 Adam Juchniewicz, CEO, 21 CBI